kkokosa/fibver/README.md

 Summary
 -------

-Given a version number MAJOR.MINOR.PATCH, increment to **to the next Fibonacci number** the:
+Given a version number MAJOR.MINOR.PATCH, increment to **the next Fibonacci number** the:

 1. MAJOR version when you make incompatible API changes,
 1. MINOR version when you add functionality in a backwards compatible